torvalds/linux/Documentation/security/credentials.rst

 held if successful.
 It returns NULL if not successful (out of memory).

-The mutex prevents ``ptrace()`` from altering the ptrace state of a process whilst security checks on credentials construction and changing is taking place as the ptrace state may alter the outcome, particularly in the case of ``execve()``.
+The mutex prevents ``ptrace()`` from altering the ptrace state of a process while security checks on credentials construction and changing is taking place as the ptrace state may alter the outcome, particularly in the case of ``execve()``.